gatsbyjs/gatsby/docs/blog/2018-10-16-unstructured-data/index.md

 For each type of page, we are invoking the `createPage` action, and supplying it with our desired path, React component, and data (as props on the context).

+> View the full source code of this example at Jason Lengstorf's ["gatsby-with-unstructured-data" repo](https://github.com/jlengstorf/gatsby-with-unstructured-data).
+Also check out the ["using-gatsby-data-layer" branch](https://github.com/jlengstorf/gatsby-with-unstructured-data/tree/using-gatsby-data-layer) of that repo, to compare a refactor that uses Gatsby's data layer in the same example.

 ## When might using "unstructured data" make sense?

 You may find this approach useful when using Gatsby's data layer feels a bit too heavy-handed for your project scope.